r3c/cottle/docs/page/04-configuration.rst

 TrimEnclosingWhitespaces
 ------------------------

-``DocumentConfiguration.TrimEnclosingWhitespaces`` removes all leading and trailing blank characters from plain text blocks.
+:prop:`DocumentConfiguration.TrimEnclosingWhitespaces` removes all leading and trailing blank characters from plain text blocks.
 You may need to use expression ``{' '}`` to force insertion of whitespaces between blocks:

 .. code-block:: plain
     :caption: Cottle template